Justin Trudeau Barely Contained Laughter As He Gave Trump A Framed Photo Of His Grandfather’s Canadian Brothel

 As the Washington Examiner noted, the Canadian Prime Minister gave Trump the gift as they met at the G7 summit this week.
 The hotel opened by Friedrich Trump in British Columbia was the start of the Trump family real estate empire, and both Donald Trump and the White House seemed happy with the gift, even bragging about it on Twitter.

-“Great moment between @JustinTrudeau and @POTUS when he gave him picture of the President’s grandfather’s hotel in Canada. #G72018” a tweet from the White House read.
+“Great moment between @JustinTrudeau and @POTUS when he gave him picture of the President’s grandfather’s hotel in Canada. #G72018,” a tweet from the White House read.

-But many soon pointed out that the hotel also served as a brothel (Donald Trump had claimed it was never a brothel, though historians disagree), and the Washington Examiner noted that Justin Trudeau seemed to barely contain his laughter as he gave it to Trump.
+But many soon pointed out that the hotel also served as a brothel.
+Donald Trump had claimed it was never a brothel, though historians disagree, and the Washington Examiner noted that Justin Trudeau seemed to barely contain his laughter as he gave it to Trump.

 The trolling gesture could have played a part in the bad blood that would follow the initial meeting.
-Trump publicly chaffed with other members of the G7, including refusing to sign a joint agreement to limiting tariffs and other trade barriers.
+Trump publicly chaffed with other members of the G7, including his refusing to sign a joint agreement to limit tariffs and other trade barriers.

 Justin Trudeau and other leaders have attacked Trump for levying steep trade tariffs on Canada and European nations, despite being allies of the United States.
 After leaving the summit, Trump took aim at Trudeau’s remarks on Twitter.